RedXtreme99/LoopShooter/README.txt

 The enemies can push the player around and restrict their movement if they swarm the player.
 They can also force the player through the ground if it happens in a corner, so if this happens the game should be restarted with backspace or the menus.

+Also, the mouse is not able to look around in the build over remote desktop, but worked when I tested it in person, so I assume it is a deficiency of rdp and the way it handles mouse input.